jsfix-ci/kontent-schema-generator-graphql/README.md

 # Development

 1. Clone the repository
-2. Run `npm install` to intall all rewuired dependencies
+2. Run `npm install` to install all required dependencies
 3. Run `npm run build` to build the solution